WORDS ANWAR ANIS

 These include the necessary social safety nets, proper care facilities and also post hospitalization care and support.

-Here, the government should consider partnering the many physio and home care organisations to ensure patients have good compliance to post hospital care, including physio, wound care and others.
+Here, the government should consider partnering the many physio and home care organizations to ensure patients have good compliance to post hospital care, including physio, wound care and others.

 An aging population also typically means reduced mobility due to various issue—for example orthopaedic-related issues, where it can be address with proper intervention, and where needed surgery.